Neuro-Ophthalmology & Neuro-Otology

 • Excepting spatial alexia, acquired reading disturbances are associated with left hemisphere pathology – usually strokes, tumors, or traumas.

 • Alexia rehabilitation is usually carried out simultaneously with aphasia rehabilitation.

 Alexia without agraphia (also known as occipital alexia or pure alexia) and alexia with agraphia (parietal-temporal alexia or central alexia) were extensively corroborated during the following years.
 They represent the classic alexic syndromes.
-A third clinically distinct alexia syndrome, frontal alexia, which is associated with pathology in the frontal language areas, was later proposed (19).
-A fourth form of alexia, spatial alexia, has been associated with right-hemisphere damage (53; 07).
+A third clinically distinct alexia syndrome, frontal alexia, which is associated with pathology in the frontal language areas, was later proposed (20).
+A fourth form of alexia, spatial alexia, has been associated primarily with right-hemisphere damage (53; 07).
 However, spatial alexia involving right neglect can also occur after left-hemisphere damage (108).

 The classic alexic syndromes will be initially described.
 The subtypes of alexias included in the psycholinguistic models are further presented.
 Finally, mention is made to alexia in aphasia, hemialexia following section of the posterior corpus callosum, and alexia in phonological and logographic writing systems.